Justices found common ground in controversial cases, largely side-stepping ideological splits

 Dan Goldberg, legal director for the Alliance for Justice, said the term was “sad” for the American people.

-“The fact that a majority of the court did not adopt a ludicrous argument to take healthcare away from millions should not overshadow the fact that just today John Roberts and the other Republican appointed justices continued their decades long push to eviscerate the Voting Rights Act, and making it easier for Republican state legislatures to entrench themselves in power by suppressing the vote,” he said.
+“The fact that a majority of the court did not adopt a ludicrous argument to take healthcare away from millions should not overshadow the fact that just today John Roberts and the other Republican-appointed justices continued their decadeslong push to eviscerate the Voting Rights Act, and making it easier for Republican state legislatures to entrench themselves in power by suppressing the vote,” he said.

 Mr. Goldberg and experts from the American Civil Liberties Union warned about controversial cases on the court‘s docket for next term when the justices return from their summer recess in October.